What is self-employment?

 If you were working full- or part-time for a company, your income tax would be deducted from your pay by them and paid to HMRC on your behalf (through the company’s Pay As You Earn, or PAYE registration).
 When you become self-employed, every year HMRC will send you a reminder to send them a completed Self Assessment form – which is what they call a tax return – so that you can pay your own income tax directly to them.

 HMRC has put together a video to make you decide whether you are trading and therefore need to register as self employed.

-You can submit your return yourself online or by post, or you can hire an accountant to fill in the form for you.
-The advantage of having an accountant is that, if there are any mistakes in your tax return, the accountant is obliged to sort it our with HMRC and not you, but if your tax affairs are quite simple you may prefer to save the money you would have to pay an accountant and do it yourself.
+You can submit your return yourself online or by post, or you can hire an accountant to fill in the form and do the calculation on your behalf – but if you are registered as self employed, you must always complete a tax return.
+The advantage of having a chartered accountant is that, if there are any mistakes in your tax return, the accountant is obliged to sort it our with HMRC and not you, but if your tax affairs are quite simple you may prefer to save the money you would have to pay an accountant and do it yourself.
 Often, artists get their first one or two tax returns done by an accountant and then use these as a template to fill in their own tax return themselves.

 Your Self Assessment will include earnings from any work you do which has had tax taken off your income, such as a full- or part-time job.
 At the end of each tax year you will be sent a form called a P60 by any employer you have worked for that year who has paid tax on your behalf, and can simply fill in part of your tax return with this information.
 If you have already paid tax on some of your earnings, you will be liable to pay a different amount of tax on your self-employed income.